 - MSc/PGDip min.
 2 years / PGCert min.
 1 year

 Sustainable Development is available as a Master of Science, Postgraduate Diploma or Postgraduate Certificate.

-Modules will be completed one at a time, over a 16-week study session.
+Modules will be completed one at a time, over 16-weeks.
 Study sessions occur twice a year, beginning in April and October.

 These two study sessions include one module and for MSc student an additional dissertation stage.
 The core and elective modules run over a 16 week period, during which you will need to allocate at least 10-15 hours of study per module, per week.

 For MSc students, dissertation stages are taken immediately after each module.
 MSc students are required to enrol for their dissertation at the same time as their modules.

 Please note that all programmes must be completed with the registration period.

 - Four modules, comprising one core (30 credits), at three elective modules (30 credits each) from the list below (only one elective is permitted from outside CeDEP).